Pamela Anderson Goes Topless In Sizzling Mermaid Costume On Instagram

 In the photo in question — which appears to be a throwback — the former Baywatch star is topless as she lies on her stomach in the sand while wearing an intricate mermaid tail featuring perfectly looking scales that end in a multi-layered tail fin.
 Anderson is holding her torso up on her forearm, while her head is resting on her right hand, whose elbow is on the sand as well.

 She is wearing her long blonde tresses down in loose, wet strands that cascade over her shoulders and onto her chest, helping cover herself up and censor the photo.
-Her bangs also fall onto her face, partially concealing her eyes, which are fixed on the onlooker and she slightly opens her lips in a seductive way for the camera.
+Her bangs also fall onto her face, partially concealing her eyes, which are fixed on the onlooker, and she slightly opens her lips in a seductive way for the camera.
 She is wearing a darker shade around her lips and a silvery lipstick that accentuates her full lips.

 Completing her mermaid look, Anderson has a rhinestone sticker on her forehead.
 In her caption, Anderson tagged the Sea Shepherd Conservation Society to show her support.